Intruders (2015 film): Plot

 Using a surveillance system, Anna lures J.P. into a separate bedroom and locks him in.
 When Perry tries to escape, she bludgeons him with a hammer.
 Unfazed, Perry attacks her.
 As Anna nears death, Perry's wound catches up to him and he dies before he can kill her.
 Dan attempts to escape and finds Perry dead, as well as a body in the freezer.
 Conrad's lawyer arrives to check on Anna.
 Anna acts normal but when Dan begins yelling for help and banging on the door, the lawyer hears him.
 Anna passes it off as an old radiator that Dan is downstairs working on.
 After the lawyer buys this and leaves, Anna traps Dan and J.P. in one room.

 As Anna watches from the cameras, J.P. deduces the truth of their situation: Conrad was a serial killer who lured his victims into the basement and killed them while Anna watched, thus explaining the various contraptions around the house.
 Anna confirms this but clarifies that all of their victims were child molesters, as was Anna and Conrad's father.
 She recalls the story of her father's abuse and her brother killing him.
 She promises to release Dan if he kills J.P. and reveals a gun with a single bullet but Dan refuses.
 J.P. grabs the gun and Anna tries to convince him to kill himself for causing his younger brother's death.
 He laughs at this and points the gun at Dan.
 Anna, who does not want Dan to die, unlocks the door, and J.P. and Dan escape.

 In a fit of rage, J.P. decides to go back in for revenge.
 Hoping to burn her to death, he pours gasoline around the house.
-He attacks Anna, trying to choke her to death with a pillow, and alludes to raping her after she passes out.
+He attacks Anna, trying to choke her to death with a pillowcase, and alludes to raping her after she passes out.
 Dan arrives when she is again near death and distracts J.P. enough for her to grab the gun from J.P.'s pants and shoot him.
 Dan and Anna share a long look and he leaves without a word.
 Anna listens to him drive away.
 She then stands and takes one step out the door.
 On her way out, she sparks the blaze, burning the house and its secrets.